 Non-domestic rates, or business rates, collected by local authorities are the way that those who occupy non-domestic property contribute towards the cost of local services.
 Under the business rates retention arrangements introduced from 1st April 2013, authorities keep a proportion of the business rates paid locally.
 The money, together with revenue from council taxpayers, locally generated income and grants from central government, is used to pay for the services provided by local authorities in your area.
-Further information about the business rates system may be obtained at: www.gov.uk/introduction-to-business-rates.
+Further information about the business rates system may be obtained at Introduction to business rates (GOV.UK).

 Business rates instalments

 Payment of business rate bills is automatically set on a 10-monthly cycle.
 However, the Government has put in place regulations that allow ratepayers to require their local authority to enable payments to be made through 12 monthly instalments.
-If you wish to take up this offer, you should contact your local authority as soon as possible.
+If you wish to take up this offer, you should contact your Blackburn with Darwen Borough Council as soon as possible.

 National non-domestic rating multiplier